yapic/yapic/docs/index.md

 ## What is YAPiC for?

-With YAPiC you can make your own customized filter (we call it *model* or *classifier*) to enhance a certain structure of your choice with a simple python based command line interface, installable with pip:
+With YAPiC you can make your own customized filter (also called *model* or *classifier*) to enhance a certain structure of your choice with a simple python based command line interface, installable with pip:

 `$ yapic train unet_2d "path/to/my/images/*.tif" path/to/my/labels.ilp`

 `$ yapic predict my_trained_model.h5 path/to/results/`

-We can, e.g train a model for detection of oak leafs in color images, and use this oak leaf model to filter out all image regions that are not covered by oak leaves:
+You can, e.g train a model for detection of oak leafs in color images, and use this oak leaf model to filter out all image regions that are not covered by oak leaves:

 ![](img/oak_example.png "oak leaf classifier example")